gioboa/gioboa/README.md

 I'm an international speaker, engaging audiences worldwide and contributing to the global tech community.<br>
 My ambition drives me to improve myself daily, always striving for excellence in my craft. 🚀<br>

-### Do you like my work and commitment?
+### Do you like my projects and commitment?

-You can [nominate me](https://stars.github.com/nominate/) for the GitHub Star program. 🙏 Thanks.
+You can [nominate me](https://stars.github.com/nominate/) for the GitHub Star ⭐️ program. 🙏 Thanks.

 <!--